BlogChemistryHSC Chemistry Module 7: Organic Chemistry Practice Questions

 Check out our list of practice questions for the other modules below:

-To find out more and get started with an inspirational tutor and mentor get in touch today!
+To find out more and get started with an inspirational HSC Chemistry tutor and mentor, get in touch today or give us a ring on 1300 267 888!

 Kate Lynn Law graduated in 2017 with an all rounders HSC award and an ATAR of 97.65.
 Passionate about mentoring, she enjoys working with high school students to improve their academic, work and life skills in preparation for the HSC and what comes next.
 An avid blogger, Kate had administrated a creative writing page for over 2000 people since 2013, writing to an international audience since her early teenage years.